 Choosing the best Skoda car

-Skoda has built its brand success on sold virtues of practicality, usability and value.
+Skoda has built its brand success on solid virtues of practicality, usability and value.
 Its cars may not boast cutting-edge technology or be the most exciting from a design point of view, but if you're after a no-nonsense family car, there are plenty of options in the Skoda portfolio.

-Most Skoda models are essentially Volkswagens underneath - so the Fabia is based on the VW Polo, the Octavia on the Golf and the Yeti on the Tiguan.
+Most Skoda models are essentially Volkswagens underneath - so the Fabia is based on the VW Polo, the Octavia on the Golf, and the Kodiaq on the Volkswagen Tiguan.
 The large and well-specified Superb, meanwhile, has VW Passat underpinnings.